marvthegrate/raspi-asd-b-guide/README.md

 add blank file titled ssh to root directory

-edit  wpa_supplicant.conf with your appropriate SSID and password
+create the wpa_supplicant.conf file in the root directory of the sd card with your appropriate SSID and password

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev